-- iv) if water other than fresh water or recycled water is anticipated to be used in the HVHHF treatment: - describe the source of that other water and the anticipated volume to be used; and - if the water derives from a river, lake, stream, other surface water or groundwater and, but for the total dissolved solids (TDS) levels, would be considered fresh water, provide the information required by subsection (a)(10)(A); - C) Where a surface water source is wholly contained within a single property, and the landowner of the property expressly agrees in writing to its use for fresh water withdrawals, the applicant is not required to include this surface water source in the fresh water withdrawal and management plan (Section 1-35(b)(10) of the Act).
-For this exception to apply, the water use agreement with the landowner of the property must be provided with the permit application.
-Any confidential provisions of a water use agreement may be redacted by the applicant; - 11) Hydraulic Fracturing Fluids and Flowback Plan - A) A hydraulic fracturing fluids and flowback plan for the handling, storage, transportation, and disposal, recycling, or reuse of hydraulic fracturing fluids and hydraulic fracturing flowback consistent with the requirements of Subpart H. The plan shall identify the specific Class II injection well or wells that will be used to dispose of the hydraulic fracturing flowback or the facilities where the hydraulic fracturing flowback will be reused or recycled.
-The plan shall describe the capacity of the tanks to be used for the capture and storage of flowback and of the lined reserve pit to be used, if necessary, to temporarily store any flowback in excess of the capacity of the tanks.
-Identification of the Class II injection well or wells shall be by name, identification number, and specific location and shall include the date of the most recent mechanical integrity test for each Class II injection well (Section 1-35(b)(11) of the Act);
+- C) If recycled water is anticipated to be used in the high volume horizontal hydraulic fracturing treatment, describe the source of the recycled water and the anticipated volume to be used; and - D) If water other than fresh water or recycled water is anticipated to be used in the high volume horizontal hydraulic fracturing treatment, describe the source of such other water and the anticipated volume to be used if the water derives from a river, lake, stream, other surface water, or groundwater, and but for the TDS levels would be considered fresh water, then the applicant shall provide the information required by Subsection 245.210(a)(10)(A). - 11) Hydraulic Fracturing Fluids and Flowback Plan A hydraulic fracturing fluids and flowback plan for the handling, storage, transportation, and disposal, recycling, or reuse of hydraulic fracturing fluids and hydraulic fracturing flowback consistent with the requirements of Subpart H. The plan shall identify the specific Class II injection well or wells that will be used to dispose of the hydraulic fracturing flowback or the facilities where the hydraulic fracturing flowback will be reused or recycled.
+The plan shall describe the capacity of the tanks to be used for the capture and storage of all the anticipated hydraulic fracturing flowback, the expected flowback rate and amount, and the frequency that the storage tanks will be emptied.
+The plan shall also describe the capacity and of the lined reserve pit to be used, if necessary, to temporarily store any flowback in excess of the capacity of the tanks.
+Identification of the Class II injection well or wells shall be by name, identification number, and specific location and shall include the date of the most recent mechanical integrity test for each Class II injection well (Section 1-35(b)(11) of the Act); - 12) Well Site Safety Plan A well site safety plan to: - A) address proper safety measures to be employed during high volume horizontal hydraulic fracturing operations for the protection of persons on the well site (Section 1-35(b)(12) of the Act) that complies with federal and State law, including applicable OSHA regulations;

-- B) Additional Information.
-Pursuant to Section 1-35(b)(20) of the Act, the applicant shall also describe the anticipated hydraulic fracturing flowback, the expected flowback rate and amount, and the frequency at which the storage tanks will be emptied; - 12) Well Site Safety Plan - A) A well site safety plan to: - i) address proper safety measures to be employed during high volume horizontal hydraulic fracturing operations for the protection of persons on the well site (Section 1-35(b)(12) of the Act) that complies with federal and State law, including applicable OSHA regulations; and - ii) address proper safety measures to be employed during high volume horizontal hydraulic fracturing operations for the protection of the general public (Section 1-35(b)(12) of the Act) that complies with federal and State law; - B) Additional Information.
-Pursuant to Section 1-35(b)(20) of the Act, the applicant shall also address proper safety measures to be employed during an emergency, such as whether local responders have appropriate equipment and training to respond to an emergency at a well site, identify the presence of any hazardous materials used or stored at the well site, and ensure the applicant has contact information for all appropriate emergency responders and that the applicant's contact information is made available to emergency responders;
+- B) address proper safety measures to be employed during high volume horizontal hydraulic fracturing operations for the protection of the general public (Section 1-35(b)(12) of the Act) that complies with federal and State law; - C) address proper safety measures to be employed during an emergency.
+The plan should consider issues such as whether local responders have appropriate equipment and training to respond to an emergency at a well; - CD) identify the presence of any hazardous materials used or stored at the well site; - DE) provide contact information for all appropriate emergency responders; and - EF) provide contact information for the applicant to be used by emergency responders.